xubingyue/avocadodb/README_maintainers.md

 -timecritical
 -------------
-These tests are critical to execution time - and thus may fail if arangod is to slow.
+These tests are critical to execution time - and thus may fail if avocadod is to slow.
 This may happen i.e. if you run the tests in valgrind, so you want to avoid them since they will fail anyways.
 To skip them, set the option *skipTimeCritical* to *true*.

 -disabled
 ---------